Skip to Main Navigation Skip to Section Navigation Skip to Main Content Skip to Footer

 • Mobile hotspots are an option to help with internet access — please contact your DOH program advisor for more information.

-Health Educator Supervisors can request the URLs and/or QR codes by emailing the evaluation contact in their ACT for Youth Support Team.
-Their ACT for Youth evaluation team contact will send separate URLs and/or QR codes for each specific combination of survey type (Entry/Exit), age group (high school/middle school), setting (NYC DOE/Non-NYC DOE), and language (English/Spanish).
+Health Educator Supervisors can request the URLs and/or QR codes through the ORS.
+ACT for Youth will send separate URLs and/or QR codes for each specific combination of survey type (Entry/Exit), age group (high school/middle school), setting (NYC DOE/Non-NYC DOE), and language (English/Spanish).
 Each URL and/or QR code can be used as many times as necessary for that particular survey type, age group, setting, and language combination.

 Informed Assent